dimitri-yatsenko/datajoint-tutorial/manuscript/union.md

 Note that `+` may introduce NULLs.
 When the two arguments have different primary keys, NULLs may appear in the primary key of the result.

-In the most general case, `+` represents the outer natural join:

 ![](images/union-example4.png)